 Visualize the Number Line

 Always visualize the number line when dealing with absolute values.
 This helps you understand the concept of distance from zero.
 Draw a number line and plot the number in question.
-Then, count the number of units between that number and zero.
+Think about it: then, count the number of units between that number and zero.
 This will give you the absolute value.

 Remember the Definition